 Living and working in a country is a great way to get to know the country, get to know more about yourself, gain work experience for your resume or CV and improve your language skills.

-Or in other English-speaking countries:
+Or in Ireland:

 The German Job Centre also offers information about working within the EU.